 You don't like your birth/current name: Two things you don't have a say in are who your parents should be and your birth name.
 In a Tamil movie, Ethir Neechal, released in 2013, the protagonist's name is Kunjithapadham.
 His parents name him after their family deity.
 He changes his name to Harish because he doesn't like his birth name.
 What follows the name change is interesting though.

-You don't like the way your name is spelt: Aamit is changed to Amit, Neesha to Nisha – spellings and pronunciation matter although it is more of a personal choice.
+You don't like the way your name is spelled: Aamit is changed to Amit, Neesha to Nisha - spellings and pronunciation matter although it is more of a personal choice.

 To fit in: When you travel abroad for work or to settle in another country and your current name which represents your lineage and nativity does not fit in.
 "My real name is Kamakshi Meena Sundaram.
 When I moved to the US, I found that it was very difficult for people to pronounce my name.
 When I used to tell people my name, they either gave me a blank stare or pronounced it with such great difficulty that I got embarrassed.
 I retained my middle name Meena with 'S' as the initial.
 When they pronounce my name as Mina, it doesn't bother me as much as pronouncing my previous name as Kha-match-ee," says Meena.

-When you’re in the entertainment industry: Destiny Hope Cyrus changed her name to Miley Ray Cyrus when she was 15 years old.
-The Hannah Montana star is now officially known by her nickname which is well-known among the public.
+When you're in the entertainment industry: Destiny Hope Cyrus changed her name to Miley Ray Cyrus when she was 15 years old.
+The Hannah Montana star is now officially known by her popular nickname.

-For legal reasons: Name spelt wrong in legal documents prompts a name change.
-It is believed that actress Rani Mukherjee changed her name to Rani Mukerji because of how it was spelt in her passport.
+For legal reasons: A name spelled wrong in legal documents prompts a name change.
+It is believed that actress Rani Mukherjee changed her name to Rani Mukerji because of how it was spelled in her passport.